Elizabeth McCord (Madam Secretary): Career

-Elizabeth worked as a CIA analyst for 20 years; she resigned from her position over an ethical dilemma just as she was being considered for promotion to Station Chief in Baghdad.
+Elizabeth worked as a CIA analyst for 20 years; she resigned from her position over an ethical dilemma after serving as Station Chief in Baghdad.
 She was hired at the University of Virginia as a political science professor.

 After the death of Secretary of State Vincent Marsh (Brian Stokes Mitchell) in a suspicious plane crash, President Conrad Dalton (Keith Carradine), personally asked Elizabeth - his former mentee at the CIA- to serve in his cabinet as secretary of state.
 Not a natural politician, Elizabeth frequently clashed with White House Chief of Staff Russell Jackson (Željko Ivanek).
 As secretary of state, much of her first year in office was spent investigating her predecessor's death.

 In "Tamerlane", Elizabeth is in the home of Iranian Foreign Minister Zahed Javani (Usman Ally) when a coup d'état orchestrated by the late Secretary of State Marsh, CIA Director Andrew Munsey, and CIA analyst Juliet Humphrey is attempted.
 During the attack, both Minister Javani and Elizabeth's personal bodyguard, DSS Agent Fred Cole, are killed.
 In the aftermath, Elizabeth suffers PTSD.
 She starts to see a therapist also used by Russell Jackson.

 In "The Show Must Go On", during a communications blackout aboard Air Force One with both the president and the Speaker of the House on board, and with the vice president in surgery and president pro tempore of the Senate found to be incompetent after a series of mini-strokes, Elizabeth is sworn in as acting president for several hours.

 In "You Say You Want a Revolution", Elizabeth and her Cuban counterpart are instrumental in the restoration of Cuba–United States relations.
 This includes the opening of the Cuban embassy in Washington and the U.S. embassy in Havana, and the repeal of the longstanding embargo against Cuba.
 These actions are considered a significant achievement for the Dalton administration.

 In "Vartius", due to the failing health and impending resignation of Vice President Mark Delgado (Alex Fernandez), President Dalton offers the vice presidency to McCord.
 She initially accepts, but when President Dalton loses his party's primary election, she advises him to run instead as an independent candidate.
 She suggests that he ask popular Pennsylvania Senator Teresa Hurst to be his running mate, as winning Pennsylvania would increase his chances of ensuring neither major party's candidate would achieve a majority in the Electoral College.
-On election night, Dalton wins several key states, including Pennsylvania, guaranteeing that neither major-party candidate secures a majority.
+On election night, Dalton wins several key states, including Pennsylvania, guaranteeing that neither major party candidate secures a majority.
 Thanks to the efforts of Russell Jackson, Dalton is re-elected by the House of Representatives in a contingent election.